« THE LAYOUT OF ARGUMENT »

 — A negative component, staging a challenging voice, that details the “circumstances in which the general authority of the warrant would have to be set aside.”
 (Id., p.
 101)

-This discourse can be re-played as a prototypical argumentative dialogue, starting from a question, asked by some investigating third party, and developing under the pressure exerted by a challenger.
+This discourse can be reenacted as a prototypical argumentative dialogue, beginning with a question, posed by an investigating third party, and evolving under pressure from a challenger.

 Arguer: — “Harry is a British subject” (ibid., p.
 99).